conjurdemos/conjur-intro/pg-memleak/README.md

 ## Connect to the Database with psql

+See the commands below to log into postgres:

 If using the Appliance via conjur-intro, `exec` into the container and run:

 ```bash